Keeping Your Bunny COOL

 Tips to keep your rabbit cool

-Not everyone has central cooling/air conditioning in their home.
-Or there could be a power outage on a hot day, so you need to be prepared with ways to keep your rabbit cool.
+Not everyone has (central) air conditioning in their home.
+There could also be a power outage on a hot day, so you need to be prepared with ways to keep your rabbit cool.

-If you have air conditioning in your home, keep it running when you are not home.
+If you have air conditioning in your home, keep it running all day, even when you are not home.

 2. Move rabbits to the basement